Published 15 August 2022

 In YU-NO, Koudai is not a wildly self-aggrandizing, abusive old man who grooms his decades-younger student Ayumi into marriage and, to emphasize the nature of their relationship, has her dress up in a high school uniform for sexual roleplay.
 In YU-NO, Koudai is not a man so loathsomely pathetic and insecure that he berates his baby son as a sexual rival.
 Instead, Koudai is what, online, would be called an alpha chad, the ideal of manhood, an embodiment of virile aggression and sexual potency.
 All the other characters whose lives Koudai has somehow touched—most especially Ayumi, Mio, and Kanna—adore him and insist he is kind, generous, and brilliant.

 In YU-NO, Koudai’s behavior is kind, generous, and brilliant.
 Only Takuya has anything against his father.
-The positive behavior other characters attest seems unimaginable given the Koudai the player interacts with.
+The positive actions other characters attest seems unimaginable given the Koudai the player interacts with.
 However, there is no implication Koudai abuses Kaytia or Ayumi.
 The player sees firsthand that Koudai’s iconoclastic theories that inspire Mio and awe Ayumi are correct.
 And there is no reason to doubt that Koudai showed Kanna affection and financial support without cruelty or sexual exploitation.

 Take, as an example, the flashback of Takuya talking with Ayumi while Koudai drinks.
 Koudai openly proposes sexual role play based on the substantial age difference between him and his wife, a student he engaged with sexually while her professor.
 In what might seem like a reasonable response, Takuya resists Koudai: “Hey, this ain’t no costume brothel.
 Can’t you see Ayumi-san doesn’t like this treatment?”
 But Ayumi, smiling, laughing, and genuinely happy, responds, “I don’t mind.”
 Ayumi maintains an uncomplicated relationship with Koudai through to the end of the Epilogue, even after he abandons her without warning and leaves her to grieve.
 Even Koudai keeping a mistress for a period does not offend Ayumi: “Ayumi loves me in spite of that.”
-All other characters approve of and enjoy or else do not mind Koudai’s horrible behavior, similar to the oddly cavalier attitude toward much of Takuya’s horrible behavior.
-By objecting to this demeaning treatment of Ayumi, Takuya demonstrates his immaturity and his envy of Koudai, who accuses Takuya, as it turns out correctly, of being jealous.
+All other characters approve of and enjoy or else do not mind Koudai’s arrogance, sexism, and abrasiveness, similar to their oddly cavalier attitude toward much of Takuya’s horrible behavior.
+By objecting to this demeaning treatment of Ayumi, Takuya demonstrates his immaturity and envy of Koudai, who accuses Takuya, as it turns out correctly, of being jealous.
 Takuya has no issue with the sketchy age difference—he wants to be the one with the far younger partner who tolerates anything, in other words, with Yu-no.

 Kaori responds, “But didn’t you grow up splendidly? […] In a way, children grow up learning from the bad examples set by their parents.”
 Although Takuya is an incestuous pedophile, failing student, and sex criminal with little intelligence and an explosive temper, in YU-NO, this is a splendid man, what a man should be, a man in Koudai’s mold.
 The way Takuya has learned from Koudai’s “bad example” is by exactly imitating it because, in YU-NO, it is not a bad example.